-With all of that said, police recently began enforcing an old law that prohibits public swearing, issuing spot fines for "offensive language."
+With all of that said, in the last decade, police began enforcing an old law that prohibits public swearing, issuing spot fines for “offensive language.”

-This is the same country that recently ruled that the F-word is now part of everyday vernacular in a court of law, so there’s also that.
+This is the same country that also ruled that the F-word is now part of everyday vernacular in a court of law, so there’s also that.

 Other things that just don’t have the same shock value in Australia: the “C-word.”
 If you want to tell someone to get lost, you can tell them to “bugger off” or “get stuffed.”

 You didn’t think you were going to get through this article without getting a run-down of mostly weather and science-related vocab words from Antarctica, did you?

 It’s cold and isolated down in Antarctica — the perfect climate for lexical creativity.

 Predictably, a lot of the slang you’ll pick up in this southernmost destination involves basic survival terms like “toasty” (the mental fog you get from dark, cold and altitude), and “ice husband/wife,” or the person who’s keeping you warm for the season.